 Caption: Source mechanisms of volcanic tsunamis (modified after Paris et al., 2014).
 In the case of a volcanic eruption, tsunamis might be generated by landslides (A and B), pyroclastic flows (C), caldera collapse (D), underwater explosions (E), blast (F) or volcano-tectonic earthquakes (G).

+Tsunami generation

+Add 2nd paragraph

+.
+For earthquakes the fault rupture is described as a dislocation in an elastic half-space, using the theory of elastic dislocations an estimate is made of the consequent displacement of the seabed (which is represented by the free surface of the half-space).
+The distribution of seabed displacement can then form the input to a tsunami model, or it can be used to estimate the potential energy of the tsunami according to the change in potential energy of the water displaced vertically by the seabed movement.
+Where the seabed has steep slopes, sudden horizontal motion caused by an earthquake can also contribute to the vertical displacement of water, and hence to the generation of a tsunami.

 Tsunami generation theory

 A theory to explain the generation of tsunamis by a particular physical mechanism.
 The theoretical problem of generation of the gravity wave (tsunami) in the layer of elastic liquid (an ocean) occurring on the surface of elastic solid half-space (the crust) in the gravity field can be studied with methods developed in the dynamic theory of elasticity.
 The source representing an earthquake focus is a discontinuity in the tangent component of the displacement on some element of area within the crust.
 For conditions representative of the Earth’s oceans, the solution of the problem differs very little from the joint solution of two more simple problems: The problem of generation of the displacement field by the given source in the solid elastic half-space with the free boundary (the bottom) considered quasi-static; and the problem of the propagation of gravity wave in the layer of heavy incompressible liquid generated by the known (from the solution of the previous problem) motion of the solid bottom.
 There is the theoretical dependence of the gravity wave parameters on the source parameters (depth and orientation).
 One can roughly estimate the quantity of energy transferred to the gravity wave by the source.
 In general, it corresponds to the estimates obtained with empirical data.
 Also, tsunamis can be generated by other mechanisms such as landslides (both subaerial and submarine), volcanic eruptions, asteroids, or nuclear explosions, thus implying different wave generation mechanisms.